SomanathSankaran/assignment-4.4/README.md

 # assignment-4.4
-FSDataInputStream
+ QN 1 Write a Java program to copy a file from HDFS to LFS FSDataInputStream
 • Provides stream (channel) for reading data.
 FSDataInputStream wraps the DataInputStream and implements Seekable, PositionedReadable interfaces which provide method like getPos(), seek() method to provide Random Access on HDFS file.